SoulFireMage/Katiya_Starship/content/mathsummaries/Complex Analysis_ Leverage Map.md

 > **Great Picard:** Near an essential singularity, f takes every complex value infinitely often, with at most one exception.

-**Why it matters:** These are the strongest possible "density" results.
+**Importance:** These are the strongest possible "density" results.
 An entire function that misses two values is constant (like eᶻ misses 0, but misses nothing else).
 Near an essential singularity, the function goes completely wild—every value (except possibly one) is hit infinitely often in every neighborhood.

 **6. Analytic Continuation (Identity Theorem)**
 > *If f and g are holomorphic on a connected domain and agree on a set with an accumulation point, then f = g everywhere.*

-**Why it matters:** A holomorphic function is determined by its values on any tiny piece.
+**Importance:** A holomorphic function is determined by its values on any tiny piece.
 There's essentially *one* way to extend—analytic continuation is unique (when it exists).

 This is why the zeta function, defined by a series for Re(s) > 1, has a unique extension to ℂ \ {1}.
 The extension isn't a choice—it's forced.